SpiroLLM: Finetuning Pretrained LLMs to Understand Spirogram Time Series with Clinical Validation in COPD Reporting: Data availability

 \section{Data availability}

-Data from the UK Biobank, which is available after the approval of an application at \url{https://www.ukbiobank.ac.uk}.
+This research has been conducted using the UK Biobank Resource under Application Number 90018.
+Researchers can apply for data access via the UK Biobank Access Management System: \url{https://www.ukbiobank.ac.uk}.
+The authors confirm that they did not have any special access privileges that others would not have.
 UK Biobank received ethical approval from the National Information Governance Board for Health and Social Care and the National Health Service North West Centre for Research Ethics Committee (Ref: 21/NW/0157).
+The analytic code used in this study is fully available at: \url{https://github.com/yudaleng/SpiroLLM}.